fluxninja/aperture/docs/content/concepts/flow-label.md

 ## Live Preview of Flow Labels

-You can discover the labels flowing through services and control points using [`aperturectl`][aperturectl].
+Discover labels flowing through services and control points using [`aperturectl`][aperturectl].

 For example: